Lenny Baker: Personal life

-At the height of his career, Baker was 6'0" and 145 pounds.
+At the height of his career, Baker was tall and 145 lb in weight.
 He was knob-kneed and was described as a "long, lean and lanky, stringbean of a chap with the most formidable nose in entertainment since Jimmy Durante."
 It was often due to his physique and nose that he got auditions, jobs and laughs.
 However, as a child, Baker had been self-conscious about his body, particularly his prominent nose:

 There was a time when my nose bothered me.
 In my adolescence, I thought, "What am I stuck with here?"
 It seemed to me that the only thing growing on my body was my nose.
 I went through an awkward stage when I felt out of place.
 Now I'm very happy with the nose and this body and who I am."

 On opening night of I Love My Wife, his apartment was burglarized.
 Along with his television set, his bar-mitzvah ring was stolen.

 Baker was a feminist.
 In 1977, during his run of I Love My Wife, he used his fame to vocally state his dissatisfaction with The Shubert Organization –– the organization running the Barrymore Theatre, where the play was being performed –– about pay equity:

 And put it down too that I'm mad because the girls in our cast are getting less (money) than the boys.
 I find that outrageous discrimination and it really burns me.

 Baker was a proponent of actors going to college, believing a "good liberal education is essential" to grounding actors in all the arts.

 Later in his career, he expressed wanting to become a playwright and forming a repertory company with Paul Mazursky and Leonard Nimoy.

 Little is known of Baker's romantic life.
 In 1976, he claimed to be "dedicated to remaining a bachelor," but alluded to serious romances with "two or three" women.